pennmanor/SpeedDial/README.md

 - `php/twittercron.php` is the script to pull recent Twitter tweets
 - `php/twittercronphp.sh` is the file to be used in a cronjob

+There is a branch titled `sanitized` which does not contain any external link references.
+This branch may and should be used in the event of an external internet outage.
+Simply run `git checkout sanitized` to select this version.

 Uploading changes
 ----------------
 Any additional links are welcome.
 Changes are